asyncgui/asynckivy/README.md

 import asynckivy as ak

 async def some_task(button):
-    # waits for 1sec
+    # waits for 2 seconds to elapse
-    dt = await ak.sleep(1)
+    dt = await ak.sleep(2)
-    print(f'{dt} seconds have passed')
+    print(f'{dt} seconds have elapsed')

-    # waits until a button is pressed
+    # waits for a button to be pressed
     await ak.event(button, 'on_press')

-    # waits until 'button.x' changes
+    # waits for the value of 'button.x' to change
     __, x = await ak.event(button, 'x')
     print(f'button.x is now {x}')

-    # waits until 'button.x' becomes greater than 100
+    # waits for the value of 'button.x' to become greater than 100
     if button.x <= 100:
         __, x = await ak.event(button, 'x', filter=lambda __, x: x>100)
         print(f'button.x is now {x}')

-    # waits until EITHER a button is pressed OR 5sec passes.
+    # waits for either 5 seconds to elapse or a button to be pressed.
     # i.e. waits at most 5 seconds for a button to be pressed
     tasks = await ak.wait_any(
+        ak.sleep(5),
         ak.event(button, 'on_press'),
-        ak.sleep(5),
     )
-    print("The button was pressed" if tasks[0].finished else "Timeout")
+    print("Timeout" if tasks[0].finished else "The button was pressed")

     # same as the above
     async with ak.move_on_after(5) as bg_task:
         await ak.event(button, 'on_press')
     print("Timeout" if bg_task.finished else "The button was pressed")

-    # waits until a button is pressed AND 5sec passes.
+    # waits for both 5 seconds to elapse and a button to be pressed.
     tasks = await ak.wait_all(
+        ak.sleep(5),
         ak.event(button, 'on_press'),
-        ak.sleep(5),
     )

     # nest as you want.
-    # waits for a button to be pressed AND (5sec OR 'other_async_func' to complete)
+    # waits for a button to be pressed, and either 5 seconds to elapse or 'other_async_func' to complete.
     tasks = await ak.wait_all(
         ak.event(button, 'on_press'),
         ak.wait_any(